Pegasus Treatment Program for Adolescents With Sexual Behavior Problems

 The Lakota program is a program that will specialize in providing treatment for 10-14 year old males who present the need for the following types of mental health services:

-The foundational part of the program is “Why Try?” that every kid will attend groups for twice each week.
-After they have been assessed using the “Child and Adolescent Functional Assessment Scale” (CAFAS), other aspects of treatment will be added as needs are identified.
+After they have been assessed using the “Child and Adolescent Functional Assessment Scale” (CAFAS), aspects of treatment will be added as needs are identified.
 If Conduct, Aggression or Anger are identified, the child will begin working in “Aggression Replacement Therapy” (ART).
 If substance use is identified, the child will attend CD groups.
 If Trauma needs surfaced those needs will be met through EMDR or Biofeedback techniques on an individual basis with their counselor or our Certified Trauma Specialist.